Miha Zajc: Fenerbahçe

 Zajc moved to Fenerbahçe in the midst of the 2018–19 season, making 10 appearances in the 2018–19 Süper Lig.
 That year Fenerbahçe reached the round of 32 in the UEFA Europa League, and finished sixth in the national championship.
 In the next season, in which he suffered an ankle ligaments injury, Zajc played only 17 games with Fenerbahçe, scoring two goals.

+During the 2021–22 season, Fenerbahçe had managerial changes.
+First under Vitor Pereira and then especially under İsmail Kartal, Zajc solidified his starter role.
+He started to find more time in first team than in his first two seasons and became one of the key players along with Miguel Crespo.
+He consistently earned and played full 90-minute matches, showcasing his progress and scored 9 goals in 41 matches across all competitions.

+On 31 July 2023, Zajc signed a new contract with Fenerbahçe until 2026 after his previous contract expired.

 Loan to Genoa

-Zajc moved to Italian side Genoa in September 2020.
+Zajc moved to Italian side Genoa in September 2020, on a one-year loan.
 With Genoa he reached the round of 16 in the 2020–21 Coppa Italia, and placed eleventh in the 2020–21 Serie A. Zajc made 31 league appearances during the season, provided 3 assists and also scored one goal, against Bologna on 9 January 2021.
 During his time at Genoa he contributed to the club's positive performances in Serie A, especially with his assists.

+Loan to Toulouse

+On 31 August 2024, he went on a season-long loan to French Ligue 1 side Toulouse.

 International career

 Between 2009 and 2016, Zajc played for Slovenia at all youth international levels from under-16 to under-21.
-He debuted for the senior team in March 2016 in a friendly match against Macedonia.
+In March 2016, he debuted for the senior team during a friendly match against Macedonia.

-Player profile

 Style of play

 Zajc is a trequartista who can be employed behind one or two strikers, and can also play as a central midfielder.
 When needed he has also played as a deep-lying playmaker and left midfielder.
 He is considered a very technical player, and among his qualities are his set pieces ability and ability to defend the ball.
 Zajc is endowed with tactical vision and strategic planning.
 He is a right footed, and also has good dribbling skills and a good long-range shot.

 Zajc has stated that he is inspired by Luka Modrić.